Brazil travel advice

 2SLGBTQI+ persons

-Public displays of affection are more socially acceptable in larger cities, but they are not normally acceptable in most of the country.
+Public displays of affection are more socially acceptable in larger cities, but they are not generally acceptable in most of the country.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics